Benefits of Working With a Nursing Home Neglect Lawyer

 What constitutes neglect in a nursing home?

-A very wide range of issues can be considered nursing home neglect or mistreatment, including malnutrition that leads to weight loss, a lack of basic health care, and more.
+A wide range of issues can be considered nursing home neglect or mistreatment, including malnutrition that leads to weight loss, dehydration, a lack of basic health care, and more.

 If you notice any warning signs of nursing home abuse or neglect (such as new injuries, worsening health problems, or behavioral changes), don’t wait.
-Contact a lawyer immediately as an older person may be in danger.
+Take action immediately, as an older person may be in danger.

 Can attorneys hold nursing homes liable for negligence?